iterative/dvc.org/static/docs/use-cases/data-storage-on-external-drive.md

-# Data Storage On External Hard Drive
+# Data Storage on External Drive

 Sometimes the data may be stored on an
 [external hard drive](https://whatis.techtarget.com/definition/external-hard-drive).